Asymmetries of Service: Interdependence and Synchronicity

 \subsection{Organization of Paper and Summary of Contributions}

 In total, we take the documented data-theory discrepancy as an impetus to revisit the bedrock notion of concurrency in services.
 As motivated by these observed violations of the canonical stochastic model of multitasked service and as measured along the dimensions of interdependence and synchronicity, our aim in this work is to approach concurrency through a novel perspective gained by modeling at the level of the customer-agent interaction.
-After reviewing related fields and relevant literature in Section~\ref{sec:litrature}, this paper's pursuit and its corresponding contributions are organized as follows.
+After reviewing related fields and relevant literature in Section~\ref{litReview}, this paper's pursuit and its corresponding contributions are organized as follows:

-First, we have two technically-focused sections.
-In Section~\ref{sec:model}, we define the Hawkes cluster model of the interaction at the level of individuals \citepm[generalized from the form fit to contact center interaction data by][]{daw2021co}, and we also both formally define and intuitively explain model parameters for the interdependence and synchronicity of the service.
-Furthermore, to prepare to characterize the shape of system performance in later sections, we formalize an asymptotic characterization of (non-)monotonicity.
-Next, in Section~\ref{clusterSec}, we establish a novel interpretable decomposition for this stochastic model through random parking functions, a family of probabilistic combinatorial objects.
-We formally prove equivalence to the standard Hawkes cluster definition (Theorem~\ref{equivThm}), and we then use this methodology to analyze the spectra of interdependence (Proposition~\ref{binSidesProp}) and synchronicity (Theorem~\ref{convThm}) in the interaction.
+\textsf{\textbf{Part I (Formalizing and Analyzing the Spectra of Synchronicity \& Interdependence):}} First, we have two foundationally-focused sections in which we develop and analyze a stochastic model of the customer-agent service interaction.
+Section~\ref{sec:model} defines the model, and Section~\ref{clusterSec} provides our core understanding of it.
+Specifically, in Section~\ref{sec:model}, we define the Hawkes cluster model of the interaction at the level of individuals \citep[generalized from the form fit to contact center interaction data by][]{daw2021co}, and we also intuitively explain model parameters for the interdependence and synchronicity of the service.
+Then, in Section~\ref{clusterSec}, we establish a novel and interpretable temporal decomposition for this stochastic model through random parking functions, a family of probabilistic combinatorial objects, and we formally prove equivalence to the standard Hawkes cluster definition (Theorem~\ref{equivThm}).
+We then use this methodology to rigorously link the model to the spectra of interdependence and synchronicity and analyze their asymmetric extremes (Proposition~\ref{binSidesProp} and Theorem~\ref{convThm}, respectively).
 By consequence, we develop asymptotically tight upper and lower bounds for the mean cluster duration (Proposition~\ref{boundProp}).